- Author: Richard Stim

 In the United States, the Americans with Disabilities Act (ADA) protects individuals with disabilities from discrimination in various areas, including employment, public accommodations, and government services.
 To be recognized as a disability under the ADA, agoraphobia must substantially limit one or more major life activities.

-If a person’s agoraphobia meets the criteria set forth by the SSA and significantly impacts their ability to work or function, they may be eligible for Social Security Disability Insurance or Supplemental Security Income benefits.
+If a person's agoraphobia meets the criteria set forth by the SSA and significantly impacts their ability to work or function, they may be eligible for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 However, eligibility for disability benefits depends on meeting specific medical and non-medical criteria, including work history and financial need.

 What is Agoraphobia?